Madrid and Barcelona are two of Spain’s most beautiful, popular and iconic cities – and this 7-night vacation enables you to experience them both!

 Most Popular Vacation Packages

 Vacation package is round-trip, per person, based on 2 travelers.
-Including hotel, breakfast daily and tours
+Includes air & taxes, transfers, hotels, breakfast & tours

 Vacation package is round-trip, per person, based on 2 travelers.
 Including transfers, hotels, train fare and breakfast daily.